xeokit/xeokit-bim-viewer/README.md

 });
 ````

-Configuring the ````BIMViewer```` with separate places to locate its parts allows us to integrate them more flexibly
+Configuring the ````BIMViewer```` with separate places in the document to locate its parts allows us to integrate them
-into our web page.
+more flexibly into our web page.

 In our [````app/index.html````](https://github.com/xeokit/xeokit-bim-viewer/blob/master/app/index.html) page, the HTML
 elements look like this: